Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

 -   [Tuinity](https://github.com/Spottedleaf/Tuinity) - PaperMC fork aimed at improving stability and performance at high player counts.
 Now merged into PaperMC as the issues that made SpottenLeaf create Tuinity have been resolved.
     Version: 1.13.2 - 1.17.1
     Discontinued

+-   [TweakCraft](https://github.com/Meaglin/TweakCraft) - TweakCraft was an experiment to implement a minecraft server from scratch using java and mmoserver engine.
+    Version: Unknown
+    Discontinued

 -   [VoltaneSpigot](https://www.mc-market.org/threads/571429/) - A 1.8.8 based TacoSpigot fork with built-in 1.7 - 1.16 client support with multi-thread support, custom knockback editing, discord server integration, and a lot of factions based features.